Antoine-marchais/gcp-tl-bot/Readme.md

 # Template for a GCP Telegram Bot

-This template allows an easy deployment of a telegram bot hosted on GCP cloud functions, receiving updates from Telegram by webhook
+This template allows an easy deployment of a telegram bot written in nodeJS, hosted on GCP cloud functions, and receiving updates from Telegram by webhook

+## Development

+Bot commands should be implemented as callback functions in the `main.js` file.
+There are two types of commands:
+- updates commands, declared with the `addCommand` method.
+These commands process a telegram message object when it is received.
+For more informations about the message format, check out the [Telegram API Documentation](https://core.telegram.org/bots/api#message)
+- external commands, declared with the `addExternalCommand` these commands will be exposed on your bot cloud function, on the `/external/<cmd-name` endpoint.

 ## Deployment